What it’s like to leave your stable job to live the sweet life?

 The rise of the accidental baker

 Katherine only joined Instagram to keep in touch with friends.
 However the cake creations she has shared since 2013 – combined with her bubbly personality and vibrant personal style – started to spread beyond her circle of friends.
 Way beyond.
+There are now countless #katherinesabbath replicas popping up on Instagram feeds and people are even getting tattoos of her creations.

-“I’ve been seriously gob-smacked by the amount of support I’ve received through Instagram as well as all of the wonderful people I’ve been fortunate enough to connect with over the last three years,” Katherine says.
+“I’ve been seriously gob-smacked by the amount of support I’ve received through Instagram as well as all of the wonderful people I’ve been fortunate enough to connect with over the past few years,” Katherine says.
 “It’s something I would have never imagined would happen to me, yet I’ll never take the attention of others for granted.
 I’m very chuffed there is a community out there who enjoy my work as much as I do.”

 This humble approach to her online fame seems to help with the pressure of posting such personal creations to a large audience.